fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     }
 },</code></pre>

-The first line of the preference map, `“minEditor.autoPilot”`, is the name of the preference.
+The first line of the  Preference Map, `“minEditor.autoPilot”`, is the name of the preference.
 This exactly matches the name we saw in the Primary Schema earlier.
 This the value for this key is a JavaScript object that defines how this particular preference relates to the Panel’s internal data model.

-The content of this preference map is a key/value pair:
+The content of this  Preference Map is a key/value pair:
 <ul>
 <li> The key, `“model.autoPilot”`, is an [EL path](../FrameworkConcepts.md#el-paths) into the
 Panel’s data model.
 An “EL path” is just a dot-separated path built from names.
-In this case, it means “the `autoPilot` property of the `model` property” of the panel.</li>
+In this case, it means “the `autoPilot` property of the `model` property” of the Panel.</li>
 <li> The value, `“default”`, is a reference to the name of the `“default”` property in the Primary Schema.</li>
 </ul>
-This preference map is saying two things:
+This  Preference Map is saying two things:
 <ol>
 <li>The preference called `“minEditor.autoPilot”` should be stored in the Panel’s model
 in a property called `autoPilot`, and</li>